Mercerenies/latitude/docs/spec/ii_standard_library/stream.md

 input, then an `IOError` will be raised.

-Note carefully that, when calling this on the standard input stream `stdin` in the REPL, the REPL shares the same input stream.
-So if `stdin read` is called and more than one character is entered, the remaining characters will be treated as a line of Latitude code by the REPL.
+Note carefully that, when calling this on the standard input stream `$stdin` in the REPL, the REPL shares the same input stream.
+So if `$stdin read` is called and more than one character is entered, the remaining characters will be treated as a line of Latitude code by the REPL.